 Carteret Health Care provides an outstanding comprehensive range of oncology services to meet the needs of cancer patients and their caregivers.
 We partner with our patients in the fight against cancer.
 Our goal is to improve the quality of life of patients by offering a full spectrum of cancer services close to family, friends and home.
 Carteret Health Care offers expertise and knowledge that normally would not be available in a community hospital.

 The medical and radiation oncology services are enhanced by a partnership with the UNC Lineberger Comprehensive Cancer Center and UNC Cancer Care to promote community wide strategies to improve cancer screenings, facilitate early detection and treatment, enhance treatment planning and professional education and streamline the process for patients who may seek second opinions at UNC Cancer Care.
 One of the advantages of the affiliation is the use of the University of Chapel Hill's (UNC-CH) Institutional Review Board (IRB) which provides the essential elements of experienced research support staff, technology as well as a variety of potential clinical research studies based on Carteret County's specific patient population and cancer types.
-Patients will now have access to Phase I, II and III clinical trials for medical oncology and radiation oncology and be seen here at Carteret General.
+Patients will now have access to Phase I, II and III clinical trials for medical oncology and radiation oncology and be seen here at Carteret Health Care.

 National Cancer Accreditation

 In 2013, Carteret Health Care’s Cancer Program joined an elite group of hospitals by receiving a three-year accreditation with commendation from the Commission on Cancer (CoC) of the American College of Surgeons (ACoS).

 Accreditation by the CoC is given only to those facilities that have voluntarily committed to providing the highest level of quality cancer care and that undergo a rigorous evaluation process and review of their performance.
 To earn CoC accreditation, we met a litany of quality care standards with an emphasis on patient-centered care.
-The designation ensures that Carteret General is ready to provide the full spectrum of services necessary to diagnose, treat and rehabilitate cancer patients while also providing support to the family unit.
+The designation ensures that Carteret Health Care is ready to provide the full spectrum of services necessary to diagnose, treat and rehabilitate cancer patients while also providing support to the family unit.